 You need an address, and you need to keep it locked

 We're nearly there, but we are still missing something.
 You need an address which you can tell people, like a bank account number, but there is no bank.
 So how are we going to get access to our money and at the same time lock it so that nobody else can, in a trustless system?
 Well, you can play a similar trick with maths to create secure addresses to store the coins.
-If we invent a mathematical puzzle like before, but this time we invent both sides of the puzzle, the question and the answer.
+If we invent a mathematical puzzle like before, but this time we invent both sides of the puzzle, the question and the answer, and make very very difficult.
 We then keep the answer secret and use it as a key to unlock our address, and tell people the question so that it can be used as an address.
 These addresses are easy to create, and the rules of the software mean that when transactions have been created that transfer coins into the address you are allowed to move them out to another address as long as you solve some maths that is only possible with the hidden key.
-This time the puzzle is easy if you have both halves, but very hard if you only have one half.
+This time the puzzle is easy if you have both halves, but mostly impossible if you only have one half.
 No "close enough" answers this time, you have to get it right.
 As before, the answer is easy to check but hard to find.

 My bitcoin is in my wallet, isn't it?

 Well, really your bitcoin is kept on the blockchain.
 That's where the transactions are that show that coins were mined correctly, and transferred to your address, and not transferred out.
 What you have in your wallet is just that simple key.
 A long number that is the solution to the puzzle that lets you spend it.
 With that key you can move money out of your wallet.
 So, you can print out your private key, and think of it as a printout of your bitcoin.
 It's not really a bitcoin though, it's a key that unlocks an address that has more incoming transactions than outgoing ones, if you see what I mean.